Nassarius albescens: Description

 The length of the shell varies between 9 mm and 25 mm.
 Its surface sculpture has a distinctive fine network of evenly spaced nodules.
 The columella is narrow or wide.
 The overall colour of the shell is creamy white while the aperture is brown.

 Distribution

-This species is distributed in the Indian Ocean off Madagascar and in the Pacific Ocean off the Philippines and Australia.
+This species is distributed in the Indian Ocean off Madagascar and in the Pacific Ocean off the Philippines and Australia; also reaching Japan.